 At SPIRE, we believe that the college planning and placement process is one of the most important aspects of Academy life—and you can’t start this process too early!

-SPIRE works with student athletes to find a university that is a good fit, academically, athletically, and socially.
-They will be taught how to search for Colleges and Universities with their intended major as well as their desired sport using the guidance of their coaches, teachers and advisors.
+SPIRE works with student athletes to find a university that is a good fit academically, athletically and socially.
+Students are taught how to search for colleges and universities with their intended major as well as their desired sport using the guidance of their coaches, teachers and advisors.
 This includes how to communicate with schools and coaches, fill out the Common Application and other applications, including filing FAFSA (Free Application for Federal Student Aid).